0xAX/linux-insides/Initialization/linux-initialization-9.md

 RCU initialization
 ================================================================================

 This is ninth part of the [Linux Kernel initialization process](http://0xax.gitbooks.io/linux-insides/content/Initialization/index.html) and in the previous part we stopped at the [scheduler initialization](http://0xax.gitbooks.io/linux-insides/content/Initialization/linux-initialization-8.html).
 In this part we will continue to dive to the linux kernel initialization process and the main purpose of this part will be to learn about initialization of the [RCU](http://en.wikipedia.org/wiki/Read-copy-update).
-We can see that the next step in the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) after the `sched_init` is the call of the `preempt_disablepreempt_disable`.
+We can see that the next step in the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) after the `sched_init` is the call of the `preempt_disable`.
 There are two macros:

 * `preempt_disable`
 * `preempt_enable`